Adrian-LL/docker-wip/README.md

 ```
 > NOTE(S)
-> * For some reason the windows ssh does not really work , but `docker-machine` has a native ssh option, i.e. `--native-ssh`, so use it (you may have an error such as `Waiting for SSH to be available...` or `cannot establish SSH session(...)` or something like these.
+> * For some reason the windows `ssh` (based on open-ssh) does not really work , but `docker-machine` has a native ssh option, i.e. `--native-ssh`, so use it (you may have an error such as `Waiting for SSH to be available...` or `cannot establish SSH session(...)` or something like these.
 >
-> * More shells (or in this case Powershell windows) may be needed simultaneoussly.
+> * More shells (or in this case Powershell windows) may be needed.
 In that case be sure to run `docker-machine env | iex` in each new terminal window.

 ```ps
 docker-machine --native-ssh create -d vmwareworkstation default